Registered Agent in Delaware - Explained

 - Economics, Finance, & Analytics

-Why Does a Startup Need to Have a Registered Agent in Delaware?
+Why Does a Business Need to Have a Registered Agent in Delaware?

 In every state in which a business organizes or registers to do business, the company must designate a registered agent in that state.
 For example, the Delaware Code states that "every corporation shall have and maintain in Delaware a Registered Agent," per section 132(a) of the Delaware Corporations Law and section 18-104 of the Delaware LLC Act.
 This rule applies equally to startups as to other businesses.
 The company organizer or incorporator will list the registered agent’s name, address, and other contact information at the time of filing articles of formation.